 US President Barack Obama took a break from bilateral discussions in the afternoon and played tourist at the Forbidden City on November 17th, the second day of his first visit to China.

-The visiting president would also tour the Great Wall, one of Seven Wonders of the World, in the next day.
+The visiting president would also tour the Great Wall, one of the Seven Wonders of the World, on the next day.

 (Plan a Beijing Tour to explore the Forbidden City as President Obama did.)